BLUE HORIZON 1261

 Ivy Sparks, or "Sparky" as everyone is now calling her, keeps the masses fed with a wide variety of dishes that seem to fit everyone's appetites and preferences.
 I'm not sure how she does it, but her menu keeps the meals from getting too predictable, and she says she enjoys surprising us with new things.
 Although I do not suspect a romantic interest, I have recognized a good friendship forming between her and Durant, my accountant and cargo load master.

 Jasper and Jerad Porter are brothers with equal engineering experience that we have taken to calling Patch and Pockets, respectively.
-Jasper is the more serious-minded of the two, so I made him Chief Engineer, although Jerad sometimes seems to have more drive in experimentation to constantly improve our systems.
+Jasper is the more serious-minded of the two and I have made him my Chief Engineer, although Jerad sometimes seems to have more drive in experimentation to constantly improve our systems.
 He recently saved us from freezing by throwing together a makeshift heater core when the original was damaged by a leaky corrosive, and then once we got to Kantus, he managed to locate and install a new unit when it looked like there were none available to us.
 He said that Sam's computer skills aided in locating what was needed, and she even assisted him in its installation.

 Before we were hired by our first client, I'd had several weeks of frustration trying to entice anyone to trust their goods to a new ship just starting out.
-Had it not been for Taro Nichols' timely arrival, I may have been forced to cancel the crew contracts and sell the ship before ever leaving the ground.
+Had it not been for Taro Nichols' timely arrival at the eleventh hour, I may have been forced to cancel the crew contracts and sell the ship before ever leaving the ground.
 Taro has a wide range of contacts throughout the Planetary Alignment and is keeping us in a steady line of customers now.
 Although I don't want to dismiss any member of my crew, she is probably the most essential at the moment and I am glad to have her among us.

 The only real thorn in my side was a human woman named Connie Davies.
 She lied about her experience during the job interview, and due to inexperience in treating non-humans, her misdiagnoses and ill-chosen drug administration nearly cost us Jiro's life.
 The sickness was initially my own fault, since I had neglected to have the crew inoculated with PA-regulated shots.
 The illness that Jiro suffered could have been prevented with the proper inoculations.
 This has since been remedied, as we were all inoculated the night before we launched for Crescentis.

 Before corrective action could be taken to insure that Ms. Davies began online schooling to learn how to treat an anthro crew, Connie jumped ship in breach of her contract.
-She will have legal action on her hands if I ever see her again, and I may have trouble trusting another human for a while.
+She may have legal action on her hands if I ever see her again, and I may have trouble trusting another human for a while.